DatoKotchlamazashvili/ForSales/README.md

 ### Home Screen
 - Display all available product items with lowest  price
-- you can Add new products to the favoruites and cart as well
+- you can Add new products to the favourites and cart as well
-- Remove or modify existing products from favorutes and cart
+- Remove or modify existing products from favourites and cart
 - see detailed information about the product by clicking it
 <div style="display: flex; gap: 10px;">
   <img src="https://github.com/DatoKochla18/TbcProjects/blob/midterm_project/midterm_project_photos/home_screen.png?raw=true" alt="Home Screen" width="200"/>